Mochovce Nuclear Power Plant

 The Mochovce Nuclear Power Plant (Atómové elektrárne Mochovce, abbr.
 EMO) is a nuclear power plant located between the towns of Nitra and Levice, on the site of the former village of Mochovce, Slovakia.
-Two up-rated 470 MW (originally 440 MW) reactors are presently in operation, with two further reactors of the same type under construction.
-Generating almost 7,000 GWh of electricity a year, the power plant currently serves approximately 20% of Slovakia's electricity needs.
+Two up-rated 470 MW (originally 440 MW) reactors plus a 471 MW VVER 440 reactor are presently in operation, with a fourth of the same type under commissioning.
+In 2022 it generated almost 7,000 GWh of electricity, the power plant provided approximately 20% of Slovakia's electricity needs.

 History

 A power plant consisting of four VVER 440/V-213 pressurized water reactors was proposed in the 1970s.
 The Czechoslovak government began with a geological survey to find a suitable seismically stable site.
 After taking into account all factors the location of the village of Mochovce was chosen.
 Preparatory work was started in June 1981, and site construction for Mochovce-1 and Mochovce-2 started in November 1982.

 Construction of the remaining two units, Mochovce-3 and Mochovce-4, began in 1985 but work on all four units was halted in 1991 due to a lack of funds.
 In 1995 the Slovak government approved a plan to finish the first pair with additional Western safety technology.
 The first two units were commissioned in 1998 and 1999 respectively.
 Commissioning of the plant has sparked protests in Austria, a neighboring country strongly opposed to the use of nuclear energy in general.
 Installed capacity of units 1 and 2 was up-rated by 7% in 2008.

 Construction of Units 3 and 4 restarted in November 2008.
 They were planned initially to be completed in 2012 and 2013, but the completion date was shifted to 2016 and 2017.
 More recently the completion date has slipped to 2020 and 2022.

 The owner of the plant is Slovenské elektrárne, which is 34% state-owned.
-Enel, an Italian utility company, was the majority 66% owners, but sold half its stake to Czech energy group EPH in 2017.
+Enel, an Italian utility company, was the majority 66% owner, but sold half its stake to Czech energy group EPH in 2017.
 Enel plans to sell its remaining stake after completion of units 3&4.